-When your plumbing pipes are hidden behind walls and in floors and ceilings, drywall, finishes, ceiling and flooring must be removed before the pipes can be replaced.
+When your plumbing pipes are hidden behind walls and in floors and ceilings, drywall, finishes, ceiling, and flooring must be removed before the pipes can be replaced.
 This means that your residents may be inconvenienced for longer periods of time, and your building’s board members may be unwilling to pay for such extensive plumbing work.

 The first step in the traditional pipe replacement process is locating your pipes.
 This can be accomplished with electronic pipe locating equipment.
-Once your pipes are found, the plumbers mark the spot and move forward to locate the other pipes that are slated to be replaced.
+Once your pipes are found, the plumbers mark the spot and move on to locate the other pipes that are slated to be replaced.

-Once all of the pipes are located, the plumbing company returns to the front of the project to start cutting and removing drywall, flooring, fixtures and finishes in order to reach the pipes.
-At this point, the water will be turned off to your building.
+Once all of the pipes are located, the plumbing company returns to the front of the project to start cutting and removing drywall, flooring, fixtures, and finishes in order to reach the pipes.
+Next, they physically cut out the old pipes and replace them with new plumbing pipes.

-- More Room for Error
+5. Replacing All Your Pipes Means There’s More Room for Error

 Every time you replace a pipe, there is the potential for installation errors.
-Over and under-tightening fittings, using too much or too little mastic and using the wrong fittings or the wrong type of pipe for the application can result in future leaks.
+Over and under-tightening fittings, using too much or too little mastic, and using the wrong fittings or the wrong type of pipe for the application can result in future leaks.
 In order to avoid this problem, you should always properly vet the plumbing company you plan to use or get referrals from businesses and individuals who have worked with that company in the past.

-- Inconvenienced Residents
+6. Inconvenienced and Irritated Residents

 While your pipes are being replaced, your residents will not have access to water.
 This means that they will be unable to flush a toilet, wash their hands or prepare food without first driving to the store to pick up several gallons of water, and they will be completely unable to shower or wash laundry in their units.
 If the project is particularly large, your residents may be without water for several hours on multiple days while the plumbing system is being replaced.